Myanmar coup: Military cracks down on free speech, press freedom | DW | 10.03.2021

 In addition to the military's blocking of social media, Wikipedia and 174 news sites, the NGO also found the targeted blocking of websites that offer ways to circumvent internet blockades.

-Particularly drastic is the daily shutdown of the internet from 1 a.m. to 9 a.m.since February 15.
-"This synchronization is quite different from the first Internet outage during the coup on Feb.
-1," according to the report.
-"Since then, ISPs appear to have developed and refined techniques to force and relax the disconnection of Internet connections according to pre-planned schedules."
+Particularly drastic is the daily shutdown of the internet from 1 a.m. to 9 a.m. since February 15.
+"This synchronization is in stark contrast to the first Internet outage that occurred during the coup on February 1," according to the report.
+"Since then, it appears that ISPs have developed and refined techniques to enforce and relax the internet connectivity shutdowns according to pre-planned schedules."

 Kyaw Myint is confident that there won't be a simple return to the old days, mainly thanks to the internet.
 "Journalists will defend press freedom by all means," he said.
 "There is no way back for the military to the pre-2010 era."